Posts may contain affiliate links, meaning that I may earn a commission if you use a link provided.

-This holiday slime is not only lots of fun to play with, but making the slime is an excellent learning opportunity as well.
-Making slime is essentially a science experiment!
+The fun slime recipe is not only lots of fun for kids to play with, but making the slime is an excellent learning opportunity as well.
+It is essentially a science experiment!

 More Christmas Ideas for Kids

 - Combine glue, water, a few drops of brown paint, and a few drops gingerbread fragrance oil.
-I suggest starting with 1 drop of the fragrance oil, stirring, and and seeing if that gives you enough scent -- if not add more of the oil 1 drop at a time.
+I suggest starting with 1 drop of the fragrance oil, stirring, and seeing if that gives you enough scent — if not add additional oil 1 drop at a time.

 - Add baking soda and stir well to combine.

-- Add saline solution, and stir to combine The slime will instantly begin to form when the saline solution is introduced and it will be very sticky.
+- Add 1 tbsp contact solution and stir to combine.
+The slime will instantly begin to form when it is introduced and it will be very sticky.
 Use your hands to knead the slime until it is less sticky.